 The Best XML Editor May Cost $

-According to the World Wide Web Consortium, the minimum requirements for a good XML editor are:
+According to XML Quick Guide, the minimum requirements for a good XML editor are:

 - Automatically close your opening tags